nasramo/template/README.md

 ...

 ## Introduction
 The idea of making a GCSE calendar website occurred to me in the half term between February mocks.
 I didn't like having paper calendars: I hated the faff of searching through my pockets to find a single piece of paper and could never find mine so always had to rely on others to tell me what exams we had.
 If only we had a website we could easily check to see our exams and their details!
-So I began working around then, planning using my trusty
+So I began working around then, planning using my trusty notebook, and came to a design I liked.
 ..